-If you’re using the reusable filters that come with most cold brew kits, simply wash them by hand and place them in the same compost bin like the ones that are disposable.
+If you’re using the reusable filters that come with most cold brew kits, simply wash them by hand and place them in the same compost bin as the ones that are disposable.

 Final Thoughts on Cold Brew Filters

-Cold brew filters are just one of the many pieces of equipment that you can use when making cold brew at home.
+Cold brew filters are just one of the many pieces of equipment that you can use when making cold brews at home.